Loneliness and the Design of Fellowship

 Now we have received not the spirit of the world, but the spirit which is of God; that we might know the things that are freely given to us of God.
 But the natural man receives not the things of the spirit of God; for they are foolishness unto him; neither can he know them, because they are spiritually discerned.
 I Corinthians 2:12,14

-Every man of Israel during the time of Jesus walked in his flesh, unable to walk by the holy spirit which was not yet born within him.
+In the time of Jesus, every man of Israel walked in his flesh, unable to walk by the holy spirit which was not yet born within him.
 Thus, he walked under the curse of the law.

 For as many as are of the works of the law are under the curse; for it is written, Cursed is everyone that continues not in all things which are written in the book of the law to do them.
 But that no man is justified by the law in the sight of God, it is evident: for, the just shall live by faith.
 And the law is not of faith; but, the man that does them shall live in them.
 Christ has redeemed us from the curse of the law, being made a curse for us… Galatians 3:10-13a